1‑866‑ARF‑MEOW

-3 min read
+4 min read

-3 min read
+4 min read

 How to identify anal gland issues

 Some signs and symptoms to look out for include anal secretions, soft stools, and a foul-smelling anal area.
 We know that dog poop never smells like a bouquet of roses, but feces with a particularly fishy smell is indicative of inflamed or infected glands.
+Gland issues can also cause an itchy behind, which is one reason your dog may be scooting all over your floors.

 If you see blood or pus around your dog’s anus, contact a veterinarian as soon as possible.
 These are signs of a more serious problem.

-How to express anal glands
+How to express dog anal glands at home

 Once you’ve determined that there’s an issue with your dog’s glands, your groomer or veterinarian can help with anal gland expression.
 If you want to express your dog’s glands from home, follow these five steps:

 1. Prepare the area.
-Put on a pair of latex gloves, and have ready a warm, soapy washcloth, along with vaseline or another lubricant.
+Put on a pair of latex gloves and have ready a warm, soapy washcloth, along with Vaseline or another lubricant.
 Your dog should be standing on all fours, ideally with someone restraining them.
 You should also keep a paper towel nearby.

 2. Lubricate your index finger, lift your dog’s tail, and insert your finger one inch into their rectum.